 There are goods of basic necessities available at Kheerganga.
 I have even heard that they even have opened a shopping mart kind of thing uphill; crazy isn’t?

 The Legend of Kheerganga

 Frustrated and angry, He went to the cave (which is in Kheerganga) for deep meditation.
 Later, Shiva and Parvati came here to take Karthikey home.
-Out of love for his son, Goddess Parvati made the kheer (rice pudding) flow from the mountain (kheer-ki-ganga which literally translates to the river of rice pudding).
+Out of love for her son, Goddess Parvati made the kheer (rice pudding) flow from the mountain (kheer-ki-ganga which literally translates to the river of rice pudding).
 Later lord Parshuram, on realizing the oncoming of kalyug and that there could be a fight amongst people, stopped the kheer and what remained is the hot water.

 Even now, one can see the white rubber-like particles (malai) along with the hot flowing water.
 The water remains boiling hot throughout the year and is said to be rich in natural minerals and can cure stomach related disorders.
 Lord Shiva liked this place so much that he decided to stay here.
 It is said that Lord Shiva himself meditated here for thousands of years.

 As such you won’t feel any major oxygen change but still, I would suggest to keep smoking and drinking under control.
 Alcohol is strictly prohibited at Kheerganga but some cafe owners won’t mind you drinking at their place.

 If you were trekking during the rainy season or at the time when the snow melts, you will find the rocks to be very slippery.
 You must practice extra precaution while trekking during these seasons; and even more so during the descent which is more dangerous than the climb at these times.